Nodeocrat/room-samples/api-docs.md

 Returns the id string which is the same as the id string passed in in join()'s `userInfo` argument `id` property.
 The ID can represent whatever you want, but in most typical cases will represent the ID of a user account which can, if you allow in the subclass, have multiple clients representing it (across different sessions).

 ### Client.ip
 Returns the ip string of the client.
+This will be set automatically if you have provided a ipHeader property for the header which represents the header, otherwise the Room module will try to work it out itself (rarely works if using proxies).

 ### Client.rooms
 Returns an ES6 Map of Room.id -> Room.